YK7188/YK_Lab/12-Simulate BIOS version compliance using PowerShell/README.md

 Path: `Devices → Compliance > Policies > Create Policy > Windows 10 and later`

-Upload the JSON file below in compliance creation.
+Upload the JSON file below during policy creation.

-This JSON file is to decide a device's compliance depending on the integer value obtained from it.
+This rule evaluates compliance based on the integer value returned by the script.

 <pre>
 {